pluggemi/roon-web-controller/README.md

-# Roon Web Controller 1.2.12
+# Roon Web Controller 1.2.13

 This is an extension for the Roon music player that provides a web based remote.

+NOTE: this is the final release of the 1.x series.

 ## New features

-Accessibility

-- corrected name and aria label for one of the zone list buttons
+Security
+- updated dependencies for security issues.

 See the [CHANGELOG.md](CHANGELOG.md) for complete list of changes